 Hence, they will find solace in small sleep and proceed about for shelter without even changing their own body temperature or heart rate.
 During mild weather, they wake up to eat and move around in search of food.

 Food Storage: The vital element for winter survival for warm-blooded animals is the food resource.
-Maintaining body temperature needs a whole lot of energy.
-Honeybees have a tendency to construct a wax comb inside the trees for security and will keep honey up as their food supply.
+Maintaining body temperature uses a whole lot of energy.
+Honeybees have a tendency to construct a wax comb inside trees for security and will keep honey up as their food supply.
 Similarly, squirrels tend to keep up nuts.
-They consume as much as they could and hide the rest.
+They consume as much as they can and hide the rest.
 They will spend their entire day right from early dawn until evening seeking food while taking caution to safeguard themselves from becoming food.

 They will simply find themselves a warm, cozy attic, yard or house and gently snuggle-in to call it their own.

 Insulation: Snow and ice have a tendency to act as a protective insulator that blocks the passage of heat from the environment into your body.
-While some fishes remain fairly active beneath the layers of icy-cold water, many turtles and frogs penetrate deep and find a hiding spot beneath the stones, leaves and logs.
-Many times, they find heat by burying their little body from the mud.
+While some fish remain fairly active beneath the layers of icy-cold water, many turtles and frogs penetrate deep and find a hiding spot under the stones, leaves and logs.
+Many times, they find heat by burying their little body in the mud.
 While on land, most reptiles, amphibians and tiny mammals will hide out under the leaves, snow and grass.
 These are the areas in which they hibernate.
 Some will cuddle-up inside their nests with their young ones with stored food distribution.